ielab/sysrev-seed-collection/experiments/sdr_document_ranking/README.md

 > Note RANKING_METHOD can include: BM25_BOW, QLM_BOW, SDR_BOW, AES_BOW, AES_BOW_P

-You will need to downalod word2vec embeedings in order to run AES method
+You will need to download word2vec embeddings in order to run the AES methods.

 Then to generate fused method: SDR_BOW_AES_P, and SDR_BOW_AES, please run: